 Museums are popular with travelers of all ages.
-They offer learning opportunities, a travel adventure that doubles as shelter from a bad weather day and the chance to delve deeply into a topic of interest.
+Museums offer learning opportunities, a travel adventure that doubles as shelter from a bad weather day, and the chance to delve deeply into a topic of interest.

-While many museums charge admission, senior and Baby Boomer travelers can take advantage of a wide array of free days, deals, discounts and money-saving museum cards.
+While many museums charge admission, seniors and Baby Boomers can take advantage of a wide array of free museum days, deals, discounts, and money-saving museum cards.

-You don't have to decide which museums to visit on each day of your trip if you prefer spontaneous travel, but you should spend a few moments researching free museum days, senior discounts and other money-saving opportunities so that you can bring this information with you when you travel.
+Plan ahead.
+You don't have to decide which museums to visit on each day of your trip if you prefer spontaneous travel, but you should spend a few moments researching free museum days, senior discounts, and other money-saving opportunities so that you can bring this information with you when you travel.

-Bank of America's Museums on Us program offers its cardholders one free general admission to one of over 150 participating museums on the first weekend of each month.
-You will need to show a photo ID and a Bank of America or Merrill Lynch debit or credit card to receive your free admission.
+Bank of America's Museums on Us program, meanwhile, offers its cardholders one free general admission to one of over 200 participating museums on the first full weekend of each month.
+You will need to show a photo ID and a Bank of America, U. S. Trust, or Merrill Lynch debit or credit card to receive your free admission.

-Smithsonian magazine's Museum Day Live! program offers free admission to two people from the same household to one participating museum.
-Museum Day Live!
-2012 was held on September 29, 2012; future dates have not yet been announced.
-To participate, you must request your tickets in advance via the magazine's Museum Day Live!
-Website, then download and print the tickets.
+Smithsonian magazine's Museum Day Live! program also offers free admission to two people from the same household to one participating museum.
+Museum Day Live! is held at the end of September; actual dates vary by year.
+To participate, you must request your tickets in advance via the magazine's Museum Day Live! website, then download and print the tickets.